 AER 1308H Introduction to Modern Flow Control

 This course presents the fundamental aspects of modern flow control.
 The framework of the course will be cast starting with a brief review of the development of flow control from its birth at the turn of the 20th century to current state of the art techniques and methodologies.
-The key concepts, fundamental to modern flow control, will thus be extracted and categorises throughout the course: including topics such as flow instabilities; dynamic and closed-loop control; actuators and sensors; modeling and simulations.
+The key concepts, fundamental to modern flow control, will thus be extracted and categorized throughout the course; including topics such as flow instabilities; dynamic and closed-loop control; actuators and sensors; modeling and simulations.

 AER 1310H Turbulence Modelling

 This course presents an overview of numerical modelling techniques for the prediction of turbulent flows.
 The emphasis is on the capabilities and limitations of engineering approaches commonly used in computational fluid dynamics (CFD) for the simulation of turbulence.
 Topics include: Introduction to turbulent flows; definition of turbulence; features of turbulent flows; requirements for and history of turbulence modelling.
 Conservation equations for turbulent flows; Reynolds and Favre averaging; velocity correlations, Reynolds-averaged Navier-Stokes equations (RANS) ; Reynolds stress equations; effects of compressibility.
 Algebraic models; eddy viscosity and mixing length hypothesis; Cebeci-Smith and Baldwin-Lomax models.
 Scalar field evolution models; turbulence energy equation; one- and two-equation models; wall functions; low-Reynolds-number effects.
 Second-order closure models; full Reynolds-stress and algebraic Reynolds stress models.
 Large-Eddy Simulation (LES) techniques.
 Direct Numerical Simulation (DNS) Methods.

 AER 1311H Unsteady Gasdynamics